MariamKan/Breakfast-cuisine-and-users-analysis/README.md

 ### Data exploration
 (main)
-- to read cleaning, use original data 'Assessment exercise dataset - orders.csv'
+- to read cleaning, use original data 'Assessment exercise dataset - orders.csv' -for visualizations use matplotlib as plt and seaborn as sns
 ### Data cleaning
-order_timestamp converted to datetime element
+-order_timestamp converted to datetime element
-Drop NaN values(not existing NaNs)
+-Drop NaN values(not existing NaNs)
 #### Conclusions
 -Customers were divided to five classes: Champions,High value Customer,Medium Value Customer,Has Potential,Lost Customers
 -Lost Customers appear only in the start of the dataset, and then become inactive